whichdigital/fe-techtest/readme.md

 ### Goal

 We would like you to create a client-side web application to help a child understand multiplication.
-Your application will display a grid of numbers, when a child selects a number the multiples of that chosen number will be highlighted.
+Your application will display a grid of numbers.
+When a child selects a number, the multiples of that chosen number should be highlighted.

 ### Functional requirements